nevakrien/benchmark-errors/01-correct-simple/README.md

    We need `volatile` to make sure the compiler actually performs two separate additions.
    Without it, a good compiler will reduce the loop to just one `+= 2` instruction.

-2. **OS scheduler effects**
+2. **CPU resources**
-   We need to make sure the OS scheduler is fair — which is actually very hard, because the interference it introduces is *not* random.
+   We need to make sure the CPU frequency governor and the OS sceduler are fair — which is actually very hard, because the interference they introduces is *not* random.

 3. **Process and timing overhead**
    We need to account for the overhead of spawning processes and measuring time.